South Sudan says oil pipeline via Kenya to cost $3 billion

 Manibe said that although South Sudan did not have the money to pay for the pipeline's entire cost, the newly independent country would invest in the project and had the necessary reserves of crude to offer guarantee to any financiers.

-"The 2,000 km pipeline will cost approximately $3 billion dollars," he told a news conference in Nairobi on Friday.
+"The 2,000 km pipeline will cost approximately $3 billion dollars," he told a press conference in Nairobi on Friday.

 "We don't need to have the money right now, we have the reserves," he said.
 "South Sudan will definitely have equity in the pipeline," he added.